 In the original version, the train scene where the plan to sneak the doctor out of East Berlin fails, is not included.
 The 2007 Israeli version is not as dramatic, but in a way, it is better because it is more emotional and not as glitzy as the new version.
 One of the memorable lines in the 2007 version is “The truth is anything we want it to be.”

 The photo below was shown in the 2007 version.
-In the movie, this is supposed to be a photo of the children that the “surgeon of Birkenau” experimented on.
+In the movie, this is supposed to be a photo of the children upon whom the “surgeon of Birkenau” experimented.

 When I visited Auschwitz, I learned that this photo was from a film made by the Soviet liberators of Auschwitz and it actually shows Gypsy children, suffering from an illness called Noma, who were in the camp hospital when Auschwitz was liberated.